nus-cs2030/1718-s2/docs/lec02.md

 ## Enforcing Abstraction Barrier with Interface

 Recall the concept of encapsulation.
-When we develop a large piece of software, it is important to hide the details about data representation and implementation, and only exposes certain `public` methods for the users to use.
-We imagine that there is an abstraction barrier between the code that implements the internals of a class (called the _implementer_) and the code that uses the class (called the _client_) to achieve a higher level task.
+When we develop a large piece of software, it is important to hide the details on data representation and implementation, and only expose certain `public` methods for the users to use.
+We can imagine that there is an abstraction barrier between the code that implements the internals of a class (called the _implementer_) and the code that uses the class (called the _client_) to achieve a higher level task.

 We have seen that we use `private` to enforce data hiding -- to hide certain fields and methods from outside of the barrier.
-Now, we are going to see how we enforce that the right set of methods are defined, implemented, and used on both sides of the barrier.
+Now, we are going to see how we can enforce that the right set of methods are defined, implemented, and used on both sides of the barrier.

 The mechanism to do this is through defining an _interface_ (aka a _protocol_ as it is called in Objective-C or Swift).
-An interface is kinda like a contract between the implementer of a class and the client of a class.
-If a class promises to implement an interface, then we are guaranteed that the methods defined in the interface are provided by the class as it is promised.
+An interface is like a contract between the implementer of a class and the client of a class.
+If a class promises to implement an interface, then we are guaranteed that the methods defined in the interface are already implemented in the class.
 Otherwise, the code would not compile.

 In Java, we can define an interface using `interface` keyword: